 Reading and interpreting the Index

-The Making Skills Work Index as well as its pillars can be visualised in various ways.
+The European Skills Index as well as its pillars can be visualised in various ways.
 A spider chart is set as default and places, in alphabetical order, all Member States next to each other.
-However, the Making Skills Work Index can be visualised as a columns chart where for each Member State a stacked bar displays the performance in terms of both the Index and the pillars comprising it.
+However, the European Skills Index can be visualised as a columns chart where for each Member State a stacked bar displays the performance in terms of both the Index and the pillars comprising it.
 As for the pillars presented below the Index, the columns display offers the overall pillar score.
 The score of each Member State can also be viewed in a table.

-Filtering by country offers in-depth analysis of the Making Skills Work Index by Member State.
+Filtering by country offers in-depth analysis of the European Skills Index by Member State.